kmlefran/aiida-aimall/docs/source/reference/api/auto/aiida_aimall/workchains/index.rst

       Update provided Gaussian parameters with charge and multiplicity of substituent

+   .. py:method:: string_to_StructureData()

+      Convert an xyz string of molecule geometry to StructureData

+   .. py:method:: get_wfx_name()

+      Find the wavefunction file in the retrieved node

    .. py:method:: submit_gaussian()

       Submits the gaussian calculation

+   .. py:method:: found_wfx_name()

+      Check if we found a wfx or wfn file

+   .. py:method:: create_wfx_file()

+      Create a wavefunction file from the retireved folder

    .. py:method:: results()